willhowes/CV/README.md

 - Colleagues would often express their gratitude for my efforts in helping the running of the team.

 #### Handling pressure
-I have a calmness under pressure, enabling me to be clear in my decision making and reassure others in challenging time-sensitive situations.
+I remain calm under pressure, enabling me to be clear in my decision-making and reassure others in challenging, time-sensitive situations.

-- As anyone who has bought or sold a property knows, the process can be extremely stressful.
 Every day as a property lawyer I would be challenged with multiple urgent tasks.
-- By prioritising my workload, keeping calm and working through tasks methodically I can work efficiently and meet the expectations of the client and other stakeholders.
-- Clients have regularly commented that my calmness and reassurance helped them through times where a transaction became particularly stressful for them.
+By prioritising my workload, keeping calm and working through tasks methodically I can work efficiently and meet the expectations of the client and other stakeholders.
+Clients have regularly commented that my calmness and reassurance helped them through times where a transaction became particularly stressful for them.

 ## Education